Irritable Bowel Syndrome

-*Reading my ‘Root Cause’ article (that you will receive for free by subscribing to my site) is a crucial addition in understanding my approach to reversing IBS symptoms.
+*Reading my ‘Root Cause’ article (that you will receive for free by subscribing to my site from home page) is a crucial addition in understanding my approach to reversing Irritable Bowel Syndrome symptoms.
 It is very educational and defines my 4-step approach.

 Causes of Irritable Bowel Syndrome according to Functional Medicine:

 - Genetic Mutation

 - Food Allergies

 - Oxidative Stress

 Irritable Bowel Syndrome is linked to dysbiosis, an imbalance in the microbiota where the 80/20 ratio has been disturbed (good guys to bad guys).
 IBS has an infectious component (bacterial or fungal over-growth) and almost always involves food allergies.
 Studies have also recently linked Irritable Bowel Syndrome to an over-production of histamines, hence reducing histamine load could also potentially reduce symptoms.
 Nervous system disorders are sometimes suspected in IBS as well.

 Long term disruption in the microbial balance results in a cascade of events......eventually this imbalance shows up symptomatically; gas, bloating, pain, fogginess, diarrhea, constipation and so on.
 Who knows what triggered what first.
 Irritable Bowel Syndrome is often easily reversed by restoring the microbiome, hence restoring all over physiological function.